-- Clients with access to local, state or federal programs that deliver the same type of services provided through HRSA RWHAP must utilize services through those programs since PBC RWHAP is payer of last resort.
-This requirement does not preclude an individual from receiving allowable services not provided or available by other local, state or federal programs, or pending a determination of eligibility from other local, state or federal programs. - 2.
-PBC RWHAP eligibility shall only be determined by PBC RWHAP Recipient/Subrecipients.
-PBC RWHAP will allow an active, current (less than 6 months old) Notice of Eligibility from a RW HIV/AIDS Program Part A or Part B/ADAP within the state of Florida as acceptable source documentation for PBC RWHAP eligibility so long as the NOE contains sufficient information from which an eligibility determination can be made (current address, income/household size/FPL, 3rd party payer source, etc.).
+- 1. Immigration status is irrelevant for the purpose of eligibility for RWHAP services.
+Immigration status should not be shared with immigration enforcement agencies. - 2.
+RWHAP does not require documentation to be provided in-person nor be notarized. - 3.
+Clients are required to report any changes that may effect eligibility.
+This includes changes to income, residency, or third-party insurance programs or payer sources. - 4.
+Clients with access to local, state or federal programs that deliver the same type of services provided through HRSA RWHAP must utilize services through those programs since PBC RWHAP is payer of last resort.
+This requirement does not preclude an individual from receiving allowable services not provided or available by other local, state or federal programs, or pending a determination of eligibility from other local, state or federal programs. - 5.
+PBC RWHAP eligibility shall only be determined by PBC RWHAP Recipient/Sub-recipients.
+PBC RWHAP will allow an active, current (less than 12 months old) Notice of Eligibility from a RW HIV/AIDS Program Part A or Part B/ADAP within the state of Florida as acceptable source documentation for PBC RWHAP eligibility so long as the NOE contains sufficient information from which an eligibility determination can be made (current address, income/household size/FPL, 3rd party payer source, etc.).
 If the information contained in the NOE is insufficient (i.e. address outside of PBC), additional documentation must be provided.